Instant Pot Corned Beef is easy to make, tender, and delicious!

 - 3 carrots chopped

-- Add the trivet and add the corned beef brisket with the *spice mixture (if yours doesn't have a spice mixture, see note).
+- Add the trivet to the bottom of the pot and place the corned beef brisket with the *spice mixture, fat side up (if your corned beef doesn't have a spice mixture, see the notes).

-- Leave about 1 cup liquid in the Instant Pot.
-Add cabbage, potatoes and carrots.
-Set to high pressure for 5 minutes.
+- Leave about 1 cup of liquid in the Instant Pot.
+Add cabbage, potatoes, and carrots.
+Close the lid and set to high pressure for 5 minutes.

-- Quick-release pressure.
-Remove vegetables to a serving plate with a slotted spoon.
-Top with butter or sauce from the Instant Pot.
+- Quick-release pressure and remove the lids.
+Use tongs or a slotted spoon to transfer the vegetables to a serving plate.
+Top with butter or juices from the Instant Pot.

 - Slice corned beef across the grain and serve with vegetables.